The key areas to look at when preparing for your EPA

 - development as shown by the reflective self-assessment following the MSF exercises

 Make sure you have plenty of experience completing a range of assessments based on your standard.
-You can check what methods will be included in your EPA and plan based on this, your training provider and employer may be able to help.
-You should keep track of progress throughout the course, so you know exactly how you are progressing and bring up any issues during any meetings you have with your employer.
+You can check what methods will be included in your EPA and base your experience on this.
+Your training provider and employer may be able to help you.

 Track your progress through your portfolio